 York U3A was founded in 1989 and has expanded over the years, including moving premises to our current "base" in rooms beneath the Friends' Meeting House in York.
 We celebrated our 25th anniversary in 2014 - in some style!

-Today, we have over 120 Interest Groups, monthly Saturday Morning Lectures, travel groups focusing on both UK and abroad, and a host of other special events.
-The Third Age is alive and well in York!!
+Today, we have over 140 Interest Groups, monthly Saturday Morning Lectures, travel groups focusing on both UK and abroad, and a host of other special events.

 The Third Age simply means the period following our working lives and a University is an environment where we continue our education.
 So please don't be put off by our title - U3A has no entrance qualifications and there are certainly no exams!

-It's just that we don't believe that education is finished when we leave full-time schooling or when we cease from paid work: education is a lifelong process of sharing our experiences with others and - no less importantly - learning from them.
+Our members are all no longer in full time employment.We believe that education is a lifelong process of sharing experiences with others and - no less importantly - learning from them.

 How the U3A started